+10. Title: Tips for Talking with Your Pharmacist

+Format: Guide

-10. Title: Tips for Talking with Your Pharmacist Format: Guide Author: U.S. Department of Health and Human Services Source: Food and Drug Administration www.fda.gov Summary: This four page guide is an excellent training tool to learn how to use medicines safely.
+Source: Food and Drug Administration

+Summary: This four page guide is an excellent training tool to learn how to use medicines safely.
 Written by the FDA it comes from a very reputable source.
 The guide gives specific information on what to tell your pharmacists about medications you are currently taking and specific health conditions.
 The guide also provides some sample questions that should be asked of the pharmacist before taking a new medication.
 This guide can be downloaded from the FDA's website or purchased in a brochure format.

-Highlights: Easy to read brochure format.
-Comes from a reputable source.
-Brochure can be ordered from the FDA's website and is available to download online.
-Gives useful example questions that should be asked of the pharmacist.
-Explains what the pharmacist should know about the patient.
-Advocates for personal responsibility.
+- Easy to read brochure format. - Comes from a reputable source. - Brochure can be ordered from the FDA's website and is available to download online. - Gives useful example questions that should be asked of the pharmacist. - Explains what the pharmacist should know about the patient. - Advocates for personal responsibility.